 PL37 pharmacokinetics has shown that its target enzyme inhibition is effective and short lived, making it an ideal development candidate for intravenous or acute oral administration.

-Replacement for injectable morphine in surgical, post traumatic pain
+Replacement for injectable morphine in surgical, post surgical pain

 The efficacy of morphine without its side effects